davidrb/scuba_hud/swot.md

 -----------------------

 ## Strengths
-- Diver has essential information in view at all times.
+- Diver has essential information in view at all times
-- Diver can view information with both hands free.
+- Diver can view information with both hands free

 ## Weaknesses
 - May be hard to mount
     - Mask mount
+- Expense
+    - Probably more expensive than low end computers

 ## Opportunities
 - Reduce task loading